 A content calendar is an essential part of any strategy.
 Not only does it keep all the moving parts organized, but it also makes it easier to budget, assign tasks, and set priorities teamwide.
 Keep reading to discover the nitty-gritty of what goes into content calendar planning and how to create your own.

 Before you take any action to make a calendar, you should speak with your stakeholders to determine what their goals are and what should — and shouldn’t — be included in your content.
 Before you start creating a blog, it's important to determine if there are any specific features or products that need to be showcased.
 Also, if there are already events or launch dates that need to be synchronized with your calendar.

 You'll also want to define a set of themes for the quarter that will help organize and execute various campaigns and sales messaging.
 This will ensure all messaging is aligned no matter who is writing it.

 Before you create any content, it’s important for everyone to know who your target audience is.

-And don’t forget that your customer's relationship with you doesn't end once they make a purchase.
-“Be sure to create content for people at different stages in the buyer's journey,” Serpa adds.
+Also, keep in mind that your customer's relationship with you doesn't end once they make a purchase.
+Content should be created for different stages of the buyer's journey.

 Monthly or weekly calendar?

-All the experts agree: When deciding on your optimal publishing rhythm, you should prioritize quality over quantity.
+All the experts agree that you should prioritize quality over quantity when deciding on your optimal publishing rhythm.
 That means whether you adhere to a weekly or monthly calendar, the most important considerations are the time it takes to produce the kind of content you need and the resources you’ll need to create it.

 Selecting a tool: calendars and templates